California Reducing Disparities Project

 In response to former U.S. Surgeon General David Satcher’s call for national action to reduce mental health disparities, the former Department of Mental Health (DMH), with support from the Mental Health Services Oversight and Accountability Commission (MHSOAC), the California Mental Health Directors Association (CMHDA) and the California Mental Health Planning Council (CMHPC), created a statewide policy initiative to identify solutions for historically unserved, underserved, and inappropriately served communities.
-Now under the Office of Health
+Under the Office of Health

-- African Americans/Black
+- African Americans

 - Asians and Pacific Islanders (API)

 - Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning (LGBTQ)

 - Native Americans

 Now in Phase II, the CRDP is focused on funding and evaluating the promising practices identified in Phase I, as well as advancing the strategies outlined in the CRDP Strategic Plan.
 There has not been a project of this scope before; one that recognizes and elevates community practices and identifies strategies for systems change.
 Throughout this process, California will present this work on the national stage so that other states can learn from our efforts.
 In all CRDP awarded $60 million to 42 contractors and grantees over six years.
 The CRDP is funded by the Mental Health Services Act (Proposition 63) that was passed in November 2004.
 This act imposes a one percent income tax on personal income in excess of $1 million.